richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 draft: true
 ---

 An esteemed colleague of mine were talking recently about the concept of the 10x programmer.
 In our industry of software development a certain whisper of these mythological personas has spread far enough that I think it deserves attention.
-10x programmers are the demi-heroes of our industry.
 To those of you reading this who aren't software developers or new to it's tropes, 10x programmers are the demi-heroes of our industry.
 They get massive accomplishments done with seemingly super-natural endurance and passion.
+Perhaps you think you might be one.

 Understanding what makes a so-called 10x programmer I think has many uses: